byenat/byenatOS/Documentation/en/APIs/HiNATAProcessing.md

 ## Overview

 This document describes the hybrid processing architecture for HiNATA data in ByenatOS, adopting a layered processing strategy of App-side preprocessing + system-side intelligent optimization.
+Additionally, when a question originates from Apps (e.g., yourPXO Chatbot), ByenatOS centrally performs external LLM invocation and billing, and converts the [Question+Answer] into a HiNATA module (Question→Highlight, Answer→Note) for system-side archival and iteration.

 ## Architecture Design Principles